 All financial assets are tested annually for impairment.
 When financial assets are impaired, impairment losses are recorded in the consolidated statement of operations.
+A write-down of a portfolio investment to reflect a loss in value that is other than temporary is not reversed for a subsequent increase in value.

 For financial assets and liabilities measured using amortized cost, the effective interest rate method is used to determine interest revenue or expense.
 Transaction costs are a component of cost for financial instruments measured using cost or amortized cost.
 Transaction costs are expensed for financial instruments measured at fair value.
 Investment management fees are expensed as incurred.
-The purchase and sale of cash and cash equivalents and portfolio investments are accounted for using trade-date accounting.
+The purchase and sale of portfolio investments are accounted for using trade-date accounting.